 - Trench coat or parka (or this one on sale)

-- A touch of velvet (it is Christmas after all)
+- A touch of velvet, like this top or this one (it is Christmas after all)

 - Your favorite pair of jeans